 Furthermore, digital rights management can also be seen as an unfair business practice.
 DRM can limit competition in the digital marketplace by making it difficult for third-party vendors to offer compatible products or services.
 In addition, DRM can limit consumer choice by forcing users to purchase content from a single vendor or platform.

-Digital Rights Management and the User Experience
+Digital Rights Management and the User Experience: Striking a DRM Balance Between Protection and Ease of Access

 Implementing effective DRM can be challenging, as it requires a balance between protecting intellectual property rights and facilitating easy access and usage of intellectual property.
 Digital rights management must be easy to use and must not overly restrict the ability of consumers to access and use digital content.
 If consumers are required to enter a username and password or other special code to access intellectual property, they may be less inclined to use it or recommend it to family and friends.